whisthq/whist/.github/actions/README.md

 ### Paths in the COPY steps

 Here's the tricky part about GitHub Actions... they pull a fast one on you right before the `ENTRYPOINT`.
 For the first three instructions above (`COPY`, `RUN`, `COPY`), your working directory is same folder as your Dockerfile (here, it's the `monorepo-config` folder).
-But on `ENTRYPOINT`, your working directory becomes the repository root (which for us is the `fractal` monorepo folder, which contains the `config` folder).
+But on `ENTRYPOINT`, your working directory becomes the repository root (which for us is the `whist` monorepo folder, which contains the `config` folder).

 Our `Dockerfile` is defensive against this behavior.
 Notice that we're referring to _relative_ paths (like `.` and `./requirements.txt`) as the "source" for the `COPY` directives, because we know we at _build time_ that we're in our Dockerfile's working directory.
 We refer to _absolute_ paths as the "destination", because we can't be sure exactly at _run time_ where our working directory will be.